Laya123-star/Classification-Algorithms-Model-Building/README.md

 - The primary goal is to build, evaluate, and compare multiple classification models to identify the most effective algorithm for this dataset.

-**🎯 Objective:**
+---

+## 🎯 Objective

 The project includes:

 🔹 Dataset loading and preprocessing
 🔹 Feature scaling and data preparation
 🔹 Implementation of multiple classification algorithms
 🔹 Model evaluation and comparison
 🔹 Interpretation of results
- 🔹 Clean and reproducible Google Collab Notebook
+🔹 Clean and reproducible Google Colab Notebook

 ---